Henrik Larsson: Euro 2004

-2006 World Cup and second retirement
+2006 FIFA World Cup and second retirement

-Larsson also featured at the 2006 World Cup in Germany.
+Larsson also featured at the 2006 FIFA World Cup in Germany.
 He scored in the final minute of the match against England for Sweden to draw the match 2–2 in their final match in the group stages.
 The goal sealed Sweden's qualification for the second round of the tournament.
 In Sweden's last 16 game against hosts Germany, Larsson missed a penalty and Sweden went out with the score at 2–0 to Germany.

 He retired from international football for the second time on 17 July 2006.
 "It is time to quit now.
 It feels right.
 I'm done with the national team", the 34-year-old Larsson told TV station Canal Plus.

 Euro 2008

 Sweden boss Lars Lagerbäck managed to lure Larsson out of international retirement once more and on 13 May 2008, the Swedish Football Association officially declared that Larsson had agreed to make a comeback and play for Sweden once again at Euro 2008.
 Larsson assisted Zlatan Ibrahimovic for a goal against Greece in the first group stage game, but could not help Sweden advance to the quarter-finals.